MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 ![Data Tab Certificates List](media/dataTabCertificatesList.png)

 When you expand on an SHA-1 hash, you see the following details:
-- **Serial number:** The serial number associated with an TLS/SSL certificate
+- **Serial number:** The serial number associated with an TLS certificate
 - **Issued:** The date when a certificate was issued
 - **Expires:** The date when a certificate expires
-- **Subject common name:** The subject common name for any associated TLS/SSL certificates
+- **Subject common name:** The subject common name for any associated TLS certificates
-- **Issuer common name:** The issuer common name for any associated TLS/SSL certificates
+- **Issuer common name:** The issuer common name for any associated TLS certificates
 - **Subject alternative name(s):** Any alternative common names for the certificate
 - **Issuer alternative name(s):** Any other names of the issuer
-- **Subject organization name:** The organization linked to the TLS/SSL certificate registration
+- **Subject organization name:** The organization linked to the TLS certificate registration
 - **Issuer organization name:** The name of the organization that orchestrated the issue of a certificate
-- **SSL version:** The version of TLS/SSL that the certificate was registered with
+- **SSL version:** The version of SSL/TLS that the certificate was registered with
 - **Subject organization unit:** Optional metadata that indicates the department within an organization that is responsible for the certificate
 - **Issuer organization unit:** Additional information about the organization issuing the certificate
 - **Subject street address:** The street address where the organization is located